 Listen as you read

 Want to listen as you read?
-Go to the podcast and hit play.
-Then just follow along.
+Hit play and just follow along.

 Welcome to Jilted by St. Asinus

 A month later I showed up for my appointment at the barbershop where I’d been getting my haircut for 3 years, except this time Joanne met me at the door.
 “I’m sorry.
 I can’t cut your hair.”
 I stood on the sidewalk with one eyebrow cocked.
 “The management knows what you did and they won’t let any of the girls here cut your hair anymore.”
 Well, to this day I don’t know if that’s the truth or if she just didn’t want to cut my hair anymore and made up the story as cover.
 I don’t fault or blame Joanne.
 The things the media said were as horrible as they were distorted.
 But that’s the point.
 If you’ve made a choice that’s blown up your life and public reputation, then what comes with that is a loss of control over your own story.
 You are no longer in a position to dictate what people think of you.

 Now a moments reflection will make clear that this was always the case.
 We never have any real control over what people think of us.
 “Some of the people, some of the time…” as Jacque Abaddie said.
 No amount of suave or carefully managed PR or selective social media splashing can save your reputation from a single negative word from a source people like or trust more.
 And nobody it seems actually has any control over Google searches.
 The only thing of real importance that has changed here is that the truth of your situation has become unavoidably clear to you.
 Now anything the makes us more aware of our real circumstances is always in the end a friend, but what is ultimately for our good seldom feels good.
 Eating less sugar is ultimately for our good, but is certainly less pleasurable than a dish of ice cream.